abiolarasheed/test-assignment/README.md

     }
 ```

-Looking up a query for the 2nd time will not hit duckduckgo and you will see `cached = true`
+Looking up a query for the 2nd time will not hit DuckDuckGo and you will see `cached = true`

 ```bash